 The characteristics of a Polish Sp. z.o.o

 A Polish limited liability company is a type of business that has a legal personality and it may be incorporated by one or more individuals or legal persons.
 The minimum share capital required to incorporate a Polish Sp. z.o.o is 5,000PLN or the equivalent of less than 2,000 EUR, with a general value for one share of 50 PNL or less than 12 EUR.
 The share capital is divided into shares that can be of equal or unequal value (the types of shares are described in the company’s Articles of Association).
 The required amount must be paid in full before the new LLC is registered with the National Court Register.
 The shareholders can increase the capital of an Sp. z.o.o through a special amendment of the Articles of Association.
+In case you would like to open a company in another counry like Hungary, we can out you in contact with our partners.

 The rights of the shareholders include the possibility to vote (within a certain limit of votes per share), the right to receive dividends (up to a certain percentage, also according to owed shares) and to receive part of the assets in case of company liquidation.
 The shareholders are allowed to hold their meeting either at the place of business where the registered office is located or at another location if so stipulated in the Articles of Association.